Gernby/raspberry-pilot/alternate-install/pi-4-1gb-ram-notes.md

 This project specifies a Raspberry Pi 4 with 4 GB RAM as the minimum required hardware.
 Below are some notes for performing the install on a Pi 4 with 1 GB RAM.

-1. Complete the first phase of the install, reboot, and log in.
+1. Complete the first phase of the install (`start-install.sh`), reboot, and log in.
 2. Activate a temporary swap file using the following commands:

 ```